This post is sponsored by Wolf Gourmet.

 Disclaimer: This post is sponsored by Wolf Gourmet.
 I only work with brands I know and love, and I thank you for supporting them!

-A silky chocolate sauce for ice cream desserts
+A silky chocolate sauce for ice cream desserts and sundaes.

 - 1 tablespoon butter